top of page

 Join us!

-The McBride Lab was launched in January 2024 at the University of Pennsylvania within the School of Engineering and Applied Science (SEAS).
-The group has students at all levels from undergraduate to PhD to postdoctoral fellows!
+The McBride Lab is located at the University of Pennsylvania within the School of Engineering and Applied Science (SEAS).
+The group has students at all levels from undergraduate to PhD to postdoctoral fellows.
 PhD applications to SEAS are typically due on December 15th, and you can find information about applying to the MEAM PhD program here.
+I am also able to advise PhD students from Chemical and Biological Engineering, and from Earth and Environmental Science in the School of Arts and Sciences.
+SEAS also has a robust Masters program with applications due in March, and our group regularly accepts masters students to conduct research.
+However, you should note that the MS degree is self-funded.

-Please feel free to reach out to Professor McBride to inquire about open positions and for information on applying to any of the programs at SEAS.
+Please feel free to reach out to Professor McBride to inquire about open positions (see also the information below, but this may or may not be up to date) and for information on applying to Penn.
 If you are inquiring about PhD openings, please attach your CV and write a short description of your research interests.
 Transcripts, recommendation letters, and other attachments are not required.
 If you want to learn more about what I look for in PhD candidates, please click here.

 Specific Opportunities